-On April 19, 2006, we executed definitive agreements with Future Systems, Inc., or FSI, a Korean stock exchange (KOSDAQ) listed information technology company based in Seoul, Korea, pursuant to which we will transfer to FSI exclusive rights and a non-exclusive license to develop, manufacture, and sell products based on our RX-0201, RX-0047 and RX-10100 drug candidates in certain territories for approximately \$35.8 million, and simultaneously, FSI will issue and sell 4,326,854 shares of its common stock to us, representing approximately 28% of FSI's outstanding shares, after giving effect to the subscription.
-The investment, of approximately \$35.8 million, would make us the largest single stockholder of FSI.
+On April 19, 2006, we executed definitive agreements with Future Systems, Inc., or FSI, a Korean stock exchange (KOSDAQ) listed information technology company based in Seoul, Korea, pursuant to which we would transfer to FSI exclusive rights and a non-exclusive license to develop, manufacture, and sell products based on our RX-0201, RX-0047 and RX-10100 drug candidates in certain territories for approximately \$35.8 million, and simultaneously, FSI would issue and sell 4,326,854 shares of its common stock to us, representing approximately 28% of FSI's outstanding shares, after giving effect to the subscription.
+The investment, of approximately \$35.8 million, would have made us the largest single stockholder of FSI.
 In addition, we entered into an agreement with FSI and Core F.G.
-Co., Ltd., the general partner of Triplewin Corporate Restructuring Partnership, the current majority shareholder of FSI, with respect to the management of FSI in connection with redirecting FSI's business focus to the biopharmaceutical industry.
-Completion of the transactions is subject to customary closing conditions, including approval by FSI shareholders, and the transactions are expected to close during the second quarter of 2006.
+Co., Ltd., the general partner of Triplewin Corporate Restructuring Partnership, the then-current majority shareholder of FSI, with respect to the management of FSI in connection with redirecting FSI's business focus to the biopharmaceutical industry.
+Completion of the transactions was subject to customary closing conditions, including approval by FSI shareholders.